sabrinasadik/www_threefold.io/www.threefold.io/content/home/vision.md

 #### Equality

-The current internet is not inclusive to all of humanity.
+The internet should be inclusive to all of humanity.
 We are building a collectively owned internet that's deployed everywhere and accessible to all, not just in datacenters or high-income countries.

 #### Fairness

-The current internet is run by a small number of large companies who enjoy all the returns - this is not right - everyone should be able to enjoy a return for participating and creating internet capacity.
+The internet is currently run by a handful of large companies who benefit financially from our data - everyone should be able to enjoy a return for participating and sharing internet capacity while maintaining their data privacy.